YounesMakhlouf/simulation-game/INSTALL_AND_USAGE.md

 make infrastructure-build
 ```

-# ⚡️ Running the Code for Each Lesson
+# ⚡️ Running the Code

 After you have set up your environment (through the `.env` file) and local infrastructure (through Docker), you are ready to run and test out the game simulation.

-## Modules 1, 2, 3, 4 and 6

-As most of the modules are coupled, you must test them all at once.

 First, from the root `philoagents-course` directory, populate the long term memory within your MongoDB instance (required for agentic RAG) with the following command:
 ```bash